 What is health economics?

-Australia’s healthcare system, while among the best in the world, has arguably missed the mark on providing adequate and accessible services to minorities, rural communities and patients with uncommon medical needs.
+Australia’s healthcare system, while among the best in the world, has arguably a long way to go to provide adequate and accessible services to minorities, rural communities and patients with uncommon medical needs.

 Like many young people, economics graduates want to feel a sense of purpose and contribute to a more inclusive future.
 If you choose to pursue a career in health economics, you’ll join the economists who are working to ensure our healthcare system meets the needs of all Australians.